-The Firm represented an elderly couple who were financially exploited by their daughter.
-The daughter had caused her elderly parents to execute durable powers of attorney and an Asset Purchase Contract, causing the parents to transfer to the daughter, and entities controlled by her, valuable business and commercial property in Broward County.
-The daughter had also caused her parents to convey to her a remainder interest in her parent’s house.
-We sought over $4.4 million in damages and other relief for the elderly parents.
-After we presented our case-in-chief for less than three days at the final arbitration hearing, a settlement was reached by which the daughter agreed to pay her parents $4,025,000 and the Asset Purchase Contract was rescinded.
+The Firm successfully represented an elderly couple who were financially exploited by their daughter, who caused her elderly parents to execute documents transferring valuable business and commercial property to her, along with a remainder interest in her parent’s house.
+We sought over $4.4 million in damages and other relief.
+After we presented our case-in-chief at the final arbitration hearing, the daughter agreed to a favorable settlement in which she paid her parents $4,025,000 and rescinded an Asset Purchase Contract.

-The Firm also handles stock loss and other securities claims before FINRA and other arbitration forums.
-In one of our cases, our client gave her husband a power of attorney to trade in her account because he was a successful financial advisor who used to work at the brokerage firm handling her financial affairs.
-Our client’s husband approved a series of risky and unsuitable investments, resulting in large financial losses.
-We were able to persuade the arbitration panel that, notwithstanding her husband’s legal authority to act on her behalf, the brokerage firm had an independent duty to make certain that the investments were suitable for her and should have refused to execute them.
+We prevailed in a FINRA arbitration for our client, who gave her financial advisor husband a power of attorney to trade in her brokerage account and he approved a series of risky and unsuitable investments, resulting in large financial losses.
+Notwithstanding her husband’s legal authority to act on her behalf, at arbitration we prevailed on our argument that the brokerage firm had an independent duty to ensure the investments were suitable for her and should have refused to execute the husband’s orders.
 Our client recovered all of her losses.

-We represented a purveyor of high-end Oriental rugs, who alleged that he had entered into a contract with FedEx for the delivery of its mailings to its international customers.
-We further alleged that, rather than actually deliver the mailings to the customers, FedEx instead dropped the mailings off at the local post offices in the other countries.
-We also alleged that the customers did not receive the mailings, and our client allegedly lost sales and profits as a result.
-FedEx defended on the basis of limitations on liability and damages for international shipping under the Warsaw Convention.
-FedEx also counterclaimed that it was still due over $100,000.00 in shipping charges.
-We were able to prove that the Warsaw Convention limitations did not apply to this case.
-We secured a verdict and judgment of nearly $1.4 million against FedEx due to its failure to fulfill its contractual obligations.
-The judgement was affirmed on appeal.
+We represented a purveyor of high-end Oriental rugs, who alleged that FedEx breached a contract for the delivery of its mailings to its international customers.
+FedEx defended on the basis of limitations on liability and damages for international shipping under the Warsaw Convention and counterclaimed over $100,000.00 in shipping charges.
+We proved that the Warsaw Convention limitations did not apply and secured a verdict and judgment of nearly $1.4 million against FedEx, which was affirmed on appeal.

-We represented a gentleman who ran a profitable eyewear business with his partner and brother-in-law for many years.
-The lawsuit alleged that the two partners had always agreed to have equal ownership.
-However, as the lawsuit further alleged, our client’s partner improperly took control of the company by secretly purchasing stock from an investor in the company.
+We prevailed in litigation on behalf of an owner of a profitable eyewear business who alleged that his two partners had agreed to have equal ownership, but that one partner improperly took control of the company by secretly purchasing stock from an investor in the company.
 After a two-week jury trial, we won a $4.3 million verdict.

 Legal and Accounting Malpractice